monster-1951/my-money-backend/README.md

   - Records are of 3 kinds .
 Income , expense , transfer .
   - If user has recieved some money , it is income , if he spends , it is expense and if he transfers money from his account to one of his accounts , it is transfer .
   - Each record could be tagged to a category like salary , food , diet , discount , shopping , refund etc . ( Except for transfer)
-  - It involes Record type , the account involed ( two accounts in case of transfer ), amount , date and time of the transaction .
+  - It involves Record type , the account involved ( two accounts in case of transfer ), amount , date and time of the transaction .
-  - Creating or updating or deleteing the transaction will auto update the balance in the concerned accounts and the balance will be reflected there itself .
+  - Creating or updating or deleting the transaction will auto update the balance in the concerned accounts and the balance will be reflected there itself .
 - ### Categories
   - These are of 2 kinds , Income categories and Expense Categories .
   - User can assign the category to a record based on the record type .

 > To create a transfer record , the user must own both from account and to account.
-Because the purpose it to maintain personal finanaces .
+Because the purpose it to maintain personal finances .

 ## Database